Safety

 - Follow event-specific instructions from the police and emergency authorities, such as ensuring accessibility for emergency vehicles and proper placement of obstacles.

-- Understand that the Tukes' consumer services specifically focus on the safety supervision of active public events.
+- Note that consumer safety supervision by Tukes focuses primarily on active public events.

 Event organizer's responsibilities